UNIVERSITY OF WISCONSIN River Falls

 A student's experience with an accommodation and course is largely a private matter.
 If a problem arises it can be quite difficult for anyone else to notice.
 Because a course usually moves along at a rapid rate, each student is expected to immediately notify a staff member about any problem.
 The staff will then give prompt attention to the matter.
 If a student waits to report a problem until it's already causing significant difficulty in a course, it may be too late to prevent the problem from having a lasting impact on the student's achievement in that course.

 Ability Services strives to provide excellent services, but the staff are not experts on a wide range of medical, physical, or brain related issues.
 The staff can't monitor health situations or attempt to provide expert advice on those issues.
-There are some free health services at the River Falls Medical Clinic.
+There are some free health services at the River Falls Vibrant Health Clinic.
 Contact Student Health Services for more information.

 The staff of Ability Services specialize in arranging accommodations.
 They do not attempt to duplicate services that are already available from other UWRF offices.
 For instance, the staff do not attempt to advise students on selecting courses, or help find money for college, or provide personal counseling.
 This is because other UWRF offices are able to provide expert support on those matters.
 Students can approach Ability Services for friendly support on virtually anything, but the staff may need to refer them elsewhere for the best solutions.